in03/jast/README.md

 ╭─ Options ─────────────────────────────────────────────────────────────────────────────────╮
-│ --install-completion          Install completion for the current shell.                   │ │ --install-hooks               Install git hooks with pre-commitframework.                 │ │ --show-completion             Show completion for the current shell, to copy it or        │ │                               customize the installation.                                 │ │ --help                        Show this message and exit.                                 │
+│ --install-completion          Install completion for the current shell.                   │ │ --install-hooks               Install git hooks with pre-commit framework.                 │ │ --show-completion             Show completion for the current shell, to copy it or        │ │                               customize the installation.                                 │ │ --help                        Show this message and exit.                                 │